srimarrivada/Redis-Commands/README.md

   ```
   HLEN key
   ```
-  For example, use the below command to get the length of `user:101` key:
+  For example, use the below command to get the length of `user:101` hash key:
   ```
   hlen user:101
   ```